fix8mt/uri/README.md

 ```bash
 $ ctest --output-on-failure
 ```
+Review of the test cases will provide more insight into using the API.

 ## `uritest`
 This is a simple CLI test app which allows you to run individual or all tests from `uriexamples.hpp`, or test a uri passed from the command line.